 If your child is sick and is unable to come to school please leave a message on the school sick line before 9.30am - ring the main school number 01531 631012 and follow the instructions.
-Alternatively email us on admin@jmhs.hereford.sch.uk .
+Alternatively email us on studentabsence@jmhs.hereford.sch.uk.
 The school operates a 'first day absence' scheme for some students and we will contact you daily if they are absent.
 Absences from school should always be kept to a minimum and a written explanation is required in respect of all absences.
 Parents are reminded that absences not authorised by the school will be counted as truancy.
-Parents are urged not to take family holidays during term time and the school will generally not authorise any holiday absences if the child has less than 95% attendance or are in examination Years 10 and 11.

-Any requests for absence should be made to the Headteacher on the 'Application for Planned Absence' Form which is available from Student Services Centre and Reception.
-If you have any queries about attendance please speak to our Attendance Officer, Mrs Linsley, or email her on Rachael.Linsley@jmhs.hereford.sch.uk.
+Parents are urged not to take family holidays during term time and the school will generally not authorise any holiday absence' Form which is available from Student Services Centre and Reception.
+If you have any queries about attendance please speak to Mrs Lindley or your child's House Leader.
 Absences for medical appointments will only be authorised for up to half a day unless they involve a journey out of Herefordshire or Worcestershire.
 It is vitally important that all students who leave the school site at any time other than the planned end of the school day sign out at Reception.